PRP And Stem Cells Are Changing the Face Of The Beauty Industry

 In dentistry, PRP is now often used to improve the health and appearance of teeth after dental and oral surgery for both cosmetic and medical reasons.
 "PRP is used mostly to help the supporting structures of the tooth such as the gum and bones," says Dr. Hamidi.
 "Think of your tooth as being a tree, the PRP is used to fortify the soil.
-It can be mixed in with artificial bone, which will help with reestablishment of blood flow to the area and aid in a more speedy recovery.
+It can be mixed in with artificial bone, which will help with the reestablishment of blood flow to the area and aid in a more speedy recovery.
 PRP can also be used in gum and bone grafting by creating a natural barrier for cells to attach to and heal."
 The accelerated healing time that PRP provides is particularly valuable to older patients whose bodies do not produce new cells at the same speed as a younger body.

 Stem Cells for Beauty

 Although quite new, stem cell technology is becoming an increasingly popular tool for the cosmetic treatment of signs of aging.
-Since stems cells in the skin have the ability to regenerate themselves, they can have a beneficial effect for those who want to reduce the appearance of fine lines and wrinkles, and create firmer, more youthful-looking skin.
+Since stem cells in the skin have the ability to regenerate themselves, they can have a beneficial effect for those who want to reduce the appearance of fine lines and wrinkles and create firmer, more youthful-looking skin.
 Research into the safety of using adult stem cells for these purposes has so far been very positive.

 Stem Cell Rejuvenation

 A natural-looking alternative to the traditional facelift, stem cell rejuvenation involves a series of minimally invasive injections into the desired area, followed by a short recovery period.
 The effects are not instant, but will happen gradually and naturally, as the face becomes enhanced by new living cells.
-Stem cell rejuvenation is in its early stages, with further research ongoing, and at present costs around $1,500 - $2,000 per treatment with little to no side effects reported.
+Stem cell rejuvenation is in its early stages, with further research ongoing, and at present costs around $1,500 to $2,000 per treatment with little to no side effects reported.

 Stem Cells in Dentistry